Tech-Work-events/techwork-2026/docs/DEVELOPMENT.md

 # Development Guide

-This guide covers the complete development workflow for the Cloud Nord website, including both web development and infrastructure management using the modern Taskfile approach.
+This guide covers the complete development workflow for the Techwork website, including both web development and infrastructure management using the modern Taskfile approach.

 ## 🎯 What is Taskfile?